 The Governance and Nominating Committee works with the Board to determine the appropriate characteristics, skills, and experience for the Board as a whole and its individual members.
-In evaluating the suitability of individual Board members, the Board takes into account many factors, as described in detail on page 6.
+In evaluating the suitability of individual Board members, the Board takes into account many factors, as described in detail on page 5.
 The Board evaluates each individual in the context of the Board as a whole with the objective of retaining a group of directors with diverse and relevant experience that can best perpetuate the Company's success and represent shareholder interests through sound judgment.

-The Board desires to maintain an overall balance of experience, continuity and fresh perspectives, and thus made two additions to the Board since the 2020 annual meeting of shareholders, adding a total of four new directors over the last three years.
+The Board desires to maintain an overall balance of experience, continuity and fresh perspectives, and thus has added a total of four new directors over the last four years.